Read or buy our book, Build: Elements of an Effective Software Organization →

 Engineering Manager

-Matteo has found the advanced filters on the Insights pages particularly useful.
+Matteo has found the advanced filters on the insights pages particularly useful.
 They allow him to drill down into problem areas and eliminate bottlenecks that are slowing down a large group of people.

 The drill-downs and filters, especially for cycle time data, are super useful.
 For example, with the front-end group, we were able to correlate real data to some of the things they were complaining about, and quickly fix an issue that was getting in their way.